Olive: Global production

+o=100,000 tonnes/year.
+Location of symbols is diagrammatic.

-Olives are one of the most extensively cultivated fruit crops in the world.
-As of 2024, olive groves occupied roughly 11.6 million hectares (28.6 million acres), comprising one-quarter of the world's permanent cultivated area.
+Olives are among the most extensively cultivated fruit crops in the world.
+As of 2024, 58 countries across five continents maintained commercial olive groves, which occupied roughly 11.6 million hectares (28.6 million acres), a quarter of the world's permanent cultivated area.
 By comparison, in 2011, about 9.6 e6ha were planted with olive trees, which was more than twice the amount of land devoted to apples, bananas, or mangoes; only coconut trees and oil palms commanded more space.
-Cultivation area tripled from 2.6 to 7.95 e6ha between 1960 and 1998 and reached a peak of 10 e6ha in 2008.
-Nevertheless, live production in the Mediterranean region has declined since 2019 due to climate, economic and political factors.

 According to the Food and Agriculture Organization, the 10 leading producers are all in the Mediterranean region and responsible for 95% of the world's olives.
 Spain is the world's leading producer and concentrates the largest land area to olive cultivation, with more than 180 million trees spanning over 2,507,684 hectares, followed by Tunisia (1,746,360 ha) and Italy (1,143,363 ha).
-In Italy, olive tree cultivation is widespread in the south, accounting for three quarters of its production; it is less abundant in the colder north of Italy, although growth has increased, particularly in the more temperate microclimates of Liguria and the hills around Lake Garda.
+In Italy, olive tree cultivation is widespread in the south, accounting for three quarters of its production; it is less abundant in the colder north of Italy, although production there has increased, particularly in the more temperate microclimates of Liguria and the hills around Lake Garda.
 Approximately 170 million plants are distributed over one million farms.

 In terms of olive oil output, Spain is by far the largest producer, making up 25% of the global supply, followed by Italy, Morocco, and Tunisia.
-The European Union is responsible for nearly 60% of the world's olive oil.
+The European Union (including Spain, Greece, and Italy) is responsible for nearly 60% of the world's olive oil.